J-DubApps/J-DubApps.github.io/README.md

 Everything here is MIT Licensed.
 Attribution is always appreciated.

-Julianwest.me landing-page design is sourced from Scott Kyle & Appden (https://github.com/appden/appden.github.com).
+Julianwest.me landing-page design is sourced from HTML5 UP (http://html5up.net)  Thanks to Scott Kyle & Appden for the tip (https://github.com/appden/appden.github.com).

 Over time all Julianwest.me static content will be migrated to Jekyll.
 Read more about Jekyll here: https://jekyllrb.com